NTUEE-ESLab/2017Fall-SmartCameraCar/README.md

 >sudo apt-get install i2c-tools

 ### For Arduino:
-Use Arduino IDE to burn the code in *** into Arduino [](add file location)
+Use Arduino IDE to burn the code in *** into Arduino.
+[](add file location)

 ### Build the car
 Please refer to the webpage.
 [](add hyper link)

 ## Usage